+Blooms: Apply Difficulty: 3 Haro Learning Objective: 02-01 Define a marketing strategy.
+Topic: Developing a Sustainable Competitive Advantage

+21. Taking steps to encourage customer loyalty is the focus of developing the macro strategy of excellence.

+- A. operational

+- B. locational

+- C. customer

+- D. product

+- E. service

+A customer excellence macro strategy, which is one way to pursue a sustainable competitive advantage, focuses on retaining loyal customers and excellent customer service.

-AACSB: Analytic
+AACSB: Analytical Thinking

 Accessibility: Keyboard Navigation

-Blooms: Apply

-Difficulty: 3 Haro

-Learning Objective: 02-01 Define a marketing strategy.

-- 22. Taking steps to encourage customer loyalty is one way to

-- A. test new products.

-- B. promote efficiency.

-- C. sustain an advantage over competitors.

-- D. develop new pricing strategies.

-- E. improve supply chain effectiveness.

-A customer excellence macro strategy, which is one way to pursue a sustainable competitive advantage, depends in part on encouraging customer loyalty.

-AACSB: Analytic

-Accessibility: Keyboard Navigation

 Blooms: Understana

 Difficulty: 2 Medium

 Learning Objective: 02-01 Define a marketing strategy.

-Topic: What is a Marketing Strategy?
+Topic: Developing a Sustainable Competitive Advantage

-- 23. Some banks have begun offering special accounts designed to attract junior high school students.
+- 22. Some banks have begun offering special accounts designed to attract junior high school students.
 These kids save in such small amounts that the accounts cost banks more to maintain than they are worth.
 But bankers know that consumers are creatures of habit and hope that the young people they serve now will become adult customers.
 These banks recognize - A. that operational excellence is an important macro strategy. - B. the lifetime value of customers. - C. that product excellence leads to loyal customers. - D. the importance of making decisions based on short-term results. - E. that as long as customers bring in some revenue, costs do not matter.